ethmth/server-install/scripts/mother/01-gui-fixes.md

 ## Window Tiling

-- Enable Window Tiling and Snapping: OFF
+- Enable Window Tiling and Snapping: ON
+- Preferences -> Maximize, instead of tile, when dragging a window t othe top edge: ON

 ## Mouse and Touchpad